manujism/Var-and-CVar-Risk-Modelling/README.md

 # Var-and-CVar-Risk-Modelling

+This project provides an end-to-end implementation of Value at Risk (VaR) and Conditional Value at Risk (CVaR) for financial risk management.
+These are standard tools used by quantitative analysts, portfolio managers, and financial institutions to measure and control downside risk.

 VaR answers the question: What is the maximum expected loss over a given time horizon at a certain confidence level?

 For example: If a portfolio has a 1-day 95% VaR of ₹10 lakh, it means there’s a 5% chance of losing more than ₹10 lakh in a day.